comsysto/akka-lab/READMEv2.md

 val codedShardManagerRouter = context.actorOf(codedShardManagerRouterConf.props(), "clusterRouter")
 ```

-In this example - that we'll need later - we're creating a pool whereby the routees are all the actors over the cluster that are mounted to the path `"/user/tradingShardManager"` excluding the actor that belongs to the same actor system (`allowLocalRoutees = false`).
+In this example - that we'll need later - we're creating a pool whereby the routees are those actors of the cluster that are mounted to the path `"/user/tradingShardManager"` excluding the actor that belongs to the same actor system (`allowLocalRoutees = false`).
 That router pool gets a `BroadcastGroup` as strategy what means that it will send all messages to each known routee.
-Akka ships with many more of these strategies from simple round robin over consistent hashing to metric based strategies such as heap mem or cpu load.
-Additionally it's of course possible let the router manage the actor instances and create more of them in the cluster when needed.
+Akka ships with many more of these strategies from simple round robin over consistent hashing to strategies based on metrics such as heap memory or CPU load.
+Additionally, it is of course possible let the router manage the actor instances and create more of them in the cluster when needed.

-As you can see from this short paragraph there are a lot of possibilities that akka has onboard.
-But nevertheless sometimes this might not be enough.
-In these cases you can dive deeper into the cluster configuration details and write your own protocol based on cluster events that akka broadcasts if something happens in the cluster.
-The following types - that we'll need later - are a subset of these messages:
+Although Akka is already shipped with a lot of these great strategies even this might sometimes not be enough.
+In these cases you can dive deeper into the cluster configuration details and write your own protocol based on cluster events that Akka broadcasts if something happens in the cluster.
+The most interesting messages for our trading application are:

-- `MemberUp` which is published when a new system becomes part of the cluster.
+- `MemberUp` which is published when a new node becomes part of the cluster.
 - `MemberDown` which is published when a member leaves the cluster (e.g. machine down).
-- `LeaderChanged` which is published everytime a member becomes leader of a cluster.
-There is no election process for who becomes leader.
-Leader is that member that is first one in an ordered list and this could potentially change everytime a member joins or leaves.
+- `LeaderChanged` which is published every time a member becomes leader of a cluster.
+There is no explicit election process on which node becomes leader.
+The leader is just that member that is first able to take that role.
+The leader can change from time to time as describe in more detail in the [Akka Cluster Spec](http://doc.akka.io/docs/akka/2.3.2/common/cluster.html)

 To retrieve these messages you can simply subscribe an actor to the cluster event stream and handle the messages you need: